Traffic-Alpha/iLLM-TSC/README.md

 ## Install

 ### Install [TransSimHub](https://github.com/Traffic-Alpha/TransSimHub)
-The simulation environment used is TransSimHub, which is based on SUMO and can be used for TSC, V2X and UAM simulation.
+The simulation environment we used is TransSimHub, which is based on SUMO and can be used for TSC, V2X and UAM simulation.
 More information is available via [docs](https://transsimhub.readthedocs.io/en/latest/).

+You can install TransSimHub by cloning the GitHub repository.
+Follow these steps:
 ```bash
 git clone https://github.com/Traffic-Alpha/TransSimHub.git
 cd TransSimHub
 pip install -e .
 ```

-The installation of TransSimHub can be checked by the code.
+After the installation is complete, you can use the following Python command to check if TransSimHub is installed and view its version:

 ```bash
 import tshub